-This fund further promotes a minimum proportion of sustainable investments with a positive contribution to one or several of the United Nations Sustainable Development Goals (UN SDGs).
 This fund has not designated a reference benchmark for the purpose of attaining the environmental and/or social characteristics promoted.

-Sustainability
+Sustainability indicators measure how the environmental or social characteristics promoted by the financial product are attained.

-indicators measure how the environmental or social characteristics promoted by the financial product are attained.
 What sustainability indicators are used to measure the attainment of each of the environmental or social characteristics promoted by this financial product?